christophermayfield/thesisprogress/dailythoughts.md

 # October 27th 2018
 I worked a full day today.
 I Haven't been eating very well.
 I think that it is starting to catch up to me.
 I also started fasting, which has been helping curb my eating.
 I also have been tracking my water and food intake.

+#October 28th, 2018
+I haven't been feeling well physically.
+I need to start eating better and taking my health more seriously.
+I am considering maybe going to the doctor soon.